PyO3/pyo3/guide/src/features.md

 This feature and the APIs it enables is expected to be removed in a future PyO3 version.

+### `py-clone`

+This feature was introduced to ease migration.
+It was found that delayed reference counts cannot be made sound and hence `Clon`ing an instance of `Py<T>` must panic without the GIL being held.
+To avoid migrations introducing new panics without warning, the `Clone` implementation itself is now gated behind this feature.

+### `disable-reference-pool`

+This is a performance-oriented feature which disabled the global reference pool and the assocaited overhead for the crossing the Python-Rust boundary.
+However, if enabled, `Drop`ping an instance of `Py<T>` without the GIL being held will abort the process.

+Since this feature does not really have additive semantics, it should only be enabled in leaf crates, i.e. in a crate producing a Python extension or embedding the Python interpreter.

 ### `macros`

 This feature enables a dependency on the `pyo3-macros` crate, which provides the procedural macros portion of PyO3's API: